There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 The concept was ambitious, but it did not quite work for Alton Towers.

-What if the park had gone ahead with the pipeline concept?
+What if the park had gone ahead with the pipeline coaster?
 Would Nemesis ever have existed?
 Would Forbidden Valley have become the same kind of industrial, alien landscape we know today?

 Probably not.